stone-w4tch3r/telegram_digest/README.md

 # Telegram Digest

-Telegram Digest is a simple application that will create a summary digest from multiple Telegram channels and send this digest daily to my email.
+Telegram Digest is a simple application that will create a summary digest from multiple Telegram channels and send this digest daily to email.

 ## Usage